-Samantha is a sex worker and employee of the Bus des Femmes—an organization that works to provide sex workers in the area with a range of welfare services.
-She considers herself to be an expert when it comes to the park —where, in April of 2018, trans sex worker Vanessa Campos, 36, was killed while trying to protect a colleague from being robbed.
+Samantha is a sex worker and employee of the Bus des Femmes – an organisation that works to provide sex workers in the area with a range of welfare services.
+She considers herself an expert on the Bois de Boulogne – where, in April of 2018, trans sex worker Vanessa Campos, 36, was killed while trying to protect a colleague from being robbed.

-Around the Bois de Boulogne, the sex workers are mostly immigrants, so the self-defense classes double up as French lessons.
-"In verbal self-defense, we learn little phrases like, 'Leave me alone,'" Pesha tells me.
+Around the Bois de Boulogne, the sex workers are mostly immigrants, so the self-defence classes double up as French lessons.
+"In verbal self-defence, we learn little phrases like, 'Leave me alone,'" Pesha tells me.

 In addition to the dangers of the work itself, the sex workers in the Bois can never be sure that they will be paid at all.
 "After having sex with one client, he demanded that I give him a refund because, as he said, 'You're not a real woman,'" Marie recalls.
 "We get lots of guys like that."

-The Bus des Femmes remains one of the few spaces where the women of the Bois de Boulogne park can be safe.
+The Bus des Femmes remains one of the few spaces where the women of the Bois de Boulogne can be safe.
 Inside, Marie is able to take a breather and unload her frustrations.
-As she heads out again, Samantha murmurs, "Take care of yourself, sweetie," and gives her a few pastel bath bombs from Lush—a slightly unexpected gift.
+As she heads out again, Samantha murmurs, "Take care of yourself, sweetie," and gives her a few pastel bath bombs from Lush – a slightly unexpected gift.

 In spite of the death of Vanesa Campos, and the media's focus on several similar attacks since, authorities are still not taking the problem very seriously.
-The measures they have set up to help each other—welfare associations, self-defense classes—are not enough in the face of a deeply flawed law.
+The measures they have set up to help each other – welfare associations, self-defence classes – are not enough in the face of a deeply flawed law.
 "The women can't even work together; they can be arrested for sharing a truck," Françoise Gill adds.

 Médecins du Monde is currently developing an app designed to protect sex workers, which should go live in June of 2019.
 Accessible in seven languages, it will allow the women to send alerts to each other, and in the event of a problem share their location.